A teen bowler, a shipbuilder and a sign language interpreter are among the Maine shooting victims

 “There’s a hole in our family now where he used to be.
 And it’s going to hurt for a while,” Wellman Brewer said.

-Joshua Sears, a sign language interpreter, was shot and killed while playing in a cornhole tournament at Schemengees Bar with other members of the deaf community.
+Joshua Seal, a sign language interpreter, was shot and killed while playing in a cornhole tournament at Schemengees Bar with other members of the deaf community.

 His wife, Elizabeth Seal, said in a Facebook post that he was “a wonderful husband, my best friend, and my soulmate.
 He was also a wonderful boss, an incredible interpreter, a great friend, a loving son, brother, uncle, and grandson.”

-Note: This story has been corrected to reflect that one of the victims' names to Joshua Seal, not Sears, the age of Strout's son is 23, not 24, and the name of the bowling alley is Just-In-Time Recreation, not Sparetime Recreation.